vladonguyen/vote-for-animals-2024/README.md

 This is official repository for the Vote 4 Animals campaign website in Bulgarian for CAAI Bulgaria.
 This website is dedicated to the international campaign aimed at raising awareness and advocacy for animal protection in conjunction with the 2024 EU Elections for Members of the European Parliament.

+### Live Site

+The live version of the Vote 4 Animals campaign website can be accessed at [https://vote.caai.bg/](https://vote.caai.bg/).

 ### About

 This repository houses the codebase for the Vote 4 Animals campaign website.
 The website's vision and structure were meticulously crafted to align with the objectives of the campaign, as determined by our valued stakeholders.